Quick: the 1% is coming – look classy

 Real estate crowdfunding lets investors purchase a fractional share of a property alongside other investors.
 Just as with stocks, investors who own a share of a property stand to make a profit when values rise over a long period – as well as a share of the rental income (a bit like a stock’s dividend).
 Of course, ownership also carries the risk of losses if property values drop 📉

 Real estate lending allows investors to club together and loan cash to a person or company, secured against a property owned by the borrower.
 Investors who make real estate-backed loans pass up on the potential for windfall gains, but gain access to predictable returns over shorter periods – whether house prices rise or fall.
-And if the lender defaults, the property can be sold to pay you back 👌
+And if the borrower defaults, the property can be sold to pay you back 👌

 Many of the investment platforms offering these services make accessibility and affordability the number-one priority, in an effort to distinguish themselves from more traditional options.
 So rather than the tens of thousands you’d normally need to join a private property fund or buy a home outright, you can invest with as little as $500.
 These platforms also cater to different risk appetites: some let risk-comfortable investors buy into individual properties, while others offer investments spread across several properties.